mh-cbon/http-file-store/README.md

   }
 ```

-# api
+# express handlers

 `http-file-store` can also be consumed as a module of your project.
-It provides two middlewares to use within an express application.
+It provides two handlers to use with an express application.

 ### Example